RedPitaya/RedPitaya/doc/developerGuide/scpi/scpi.rst

 Specify signal phase when generator is in periodic mode.
-Query might return a slightly different value, since internaly all values are rounded.
+Query might return a slightly different value, since internally all values are rounded.

-A new frequency is applied immediately.
+A new phase is only applied after the generator is triggered again.

 ----------
 Parameters